bpowers/liquid-types/README.md

 ---------------

 - Specifying Q (the set of liquid type templates) on the command line - to change Q edit the definition in main.rs.
-- Uninstantiated, or polymorphic functions instantiated in context with different types.
+- Higher order polymorphic functions.
 - Types -- instantiation or polymorphism, only built-in `bool` and `int` types are available.
 - Pending substitutions in liquid type parameters.
 - Liquid type inference for arrays, array operations like `sub`, `set` and the built-in function `len`.